intel-analytics/BigDL-2.x/zoo/src/main/scala/com/intel/analytics/zoo/examples/textclassification/README.md

 LSTM and GRU models are a little bit difficult to train, and more epochs are needed to achieve compatible results.

+## Download Analytics Zoo
+You can download Analytics Zoo prebuilt release and nightly build package from [here](https://analytics-zoo.github.io/master/#release-download/) and extract it.

 ## Data Preparation
 The data used in this example are:
 - [20 Newsgroup dataset](http://qwone.com/~jason/20Newsgroups/20news-18828.tar.gz) which contains 20 categories and with 19997 texts in total.